oneforawe/config-repo/config/bash/README.md

 ## bash config files

-For an explanation of bash, one can start with the bash man page.
-Below I summarize some of my imperfect understanding.
+For an intro to bash, see the general references below.
 To get clarity on how bash handles its config files, see the table (for bash) and flow-chart in reference 2 below.
+Here I summarize some of my imperfect understanding.

 When bash is invoked as a login shell (interactive or non-interactive with the `--login` option), it executes `/etc/profile` and then the first existing,